apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

     :::

-### Define the external component referencing mapping relation
+### Define the mapping relation of the external component

-Based on the above example, when creating a Pulsar cluster, the zookeeper mapping can be divided into two types:
+Based on the above example, when creating a Pulsar cluster, the ZooKeeper component mapping can be divided into two types:

-* Mapping the external Zookeeper component.
+* Mapping the external ZooKeeper component.
-* Mapping the Zookeeper component deployed by an individual cluster provided by KubeBlocks.
+* Mapping the ZooKeeper component deployed by an individual cluster provided by KubeBlocks.

-#### Mapping the external Zookeeper component
+#### Mapping the external ZooKeeper component

 1. Create a ServiceDescriptor CR object in a Kubernetes cluster.